divelab/AIRS/OpenBio/Seq2Exp/README.md

 # Dataset

-The Dataset for this repo can be downloaded from https://huggingface.co/datasets/xingyusu/GeneExp.
-Set the data directory as $DATA_ROOT.
+The dataset for this repo can be downloaded from https://huggingface.co/datasets/xingyusu/GeneExp.
+Set the dataset directory as `$DATA_ROOT` before running any experiments.

-# Reproduce
+# Training with Evaluation

-To reproduce the results of Seq2Exp
+To reproduce the results of Seq2Exp, run the following
 ```bash
 sh Seq2Exp.sh $DATA_ROOT
 ```